 There are many kinds of plaster so I used the powder of the original plaster created by the drilling to give me a better idea of what the original plaster mix consisted of.
 The color also helps in this.
-If it was a high-end repair, the powder would be sent out for chemical analysis to match it exactIy.
-I settled on a tried and true product, Plaster of Paris.
+If my client requested a high-end (and expensive) repair, the powder would be sent out for chemical analysis to match it exactIy.
+I settled on a traditional product, Plaster of Paris.

 The new plaster was mixed, applied, and allowed to completely dry for several days.

 Next, the dried plaster was shaped to match the original.
 I used various types of fine sand paper from 220 to 600 grit.

 After shaping, several coats of gesso were applied to seal the plaster and prime the surface for paint.
 The gesso is thick so I also use it to smooth the surface of the plaster by filling streaks and small holes.
 I sanded the gesso to more finely match the original surface texture.